deepanshs/csdmpy/docs/source/examples/2D{1} datasets/astronomy.rst

 The following dataset is a new observation of the Bubble Nebula acquired by
-`The Hubble Heritage Team <https://archive.stsci.edu/prepds/heritage/bubble/introduction.html>`_, in February 2016.
-The dataset was downloaded in FITS format and then converted to the CSD model format.
+`The Hubble Heritage Team <https://archive.stsci.edu/prepds/heritage/bubble/introduction.html>`_, on February 2016.
+The original dataset was downloaded in the FITS format and then converted to the CSD model file-format.

-Let's import the `.csdfx` file and take a quick look at the data structure.
+Let's load the `.csdfe` file and take a quick look at its data structure.

 .. doctest::

     >>> import csdfpy as cp

-    >>> bubble_data = cp.load('../../test-datasets/astronomy/source/Bubble Nebula/Bubble.csdfx')
+    >>> bubble_data = cp.load('../../test-datasets/astronomy/source/Bubble Nebula/Bubble.csdfe')
     >>> print(bubble_data.data_structure)
     {
       "CSDM": {
+        "version": "1.0.0",
-        "uncontrolled_variables": [
+        "independent_variables": [
           {
-            "name": "hlsp_heritage_hst_wfc3-uvis_bubble_nebula_f656n_v1_drc",
-            "numeric_type": "float32",
-            "components": "[0.0, 0.0, ......
-0.0, 0.0]"
-          }
-        ],
-        "controlled_variables": [
-          {
+            "type": "linear_spacing",
             "number_of_points": 11596,
             "sampling_interval": "2.279306196154649e-05 °",
             "reference_offset": "-350.04758940351087 °",
+            "quantity": "angle",
             "reverse": true,
-            "quantity": "angle",
             "label": "Right Ascension"
           },
           {
+            "type": "linear_spacing",
             "number_of_points": 11351,
             "sampling_interval": "1.1005521846938031e-05 °",
             "reference_offset": "-61.128514949691635 °",